rerun-io/rerun/docs/content/reference/roadmap.md

 title: Roadmap
 order: 200
 ---
-Rerun is building a visualization engine for streams of multimodal data that's easy to use, adapt, and extend.
+Rerun is building a data management and visualization engine for multimodal data that changes over time.
+We aim to make it fast, and easy to use, and easy to adapt and integrate into your existing workflows.

 Open an issue or pull request on [GitHub](https://github.com/rerun-io/rerun) or join us on [Discord](https://discord.gg/PXtCgFBSmH) to let the community know what you'd like to see.